Bootstrap Themes

 to take action should flooding develop.

-FLOOD WATCH IN EFFECT FROM 7 PM CDT THIS EVENING THROUGH THURSDAY AFTERNOON
+FLOOD WATCH REMAINS IN EFFECT FROM MONDAY AFTERNOON THROUGH TUESDAY AFTERNOON

 * WHAT...Flooding caused by excessive rainfall continues to be